janarbo/meal-ting-pot/journals/ted_hwang.md

 Also, we we're running into an issue where if a user signs in and logs out.
 The information stored in the userSlice was not changed.
 Therefore, if another user account is signed in wo refreshing the page, the 2nd account would see information from the 1st.
 We added a logout action in our userSlice that would change the state to the initial state and used it in our logout reducer in the authApi.

 Lastly, we uncommented our docker-compose yml file to make sure our code passes the pipelines for deployment.
 The deployed server is now up and running and we'll use CI/CD for any further changes.

+#### (Thursday) 4/27/2023
+Today, we worked on our documentation for the project and I worked the wireframe.md.

 </details>